AprilWarren99/AprilWarren99/readme.md

 1. SSH Authentication
 The Yubikey is now your SSH agent.
 To use it with GitHub or remote servers:

-Export Public String: gpg --export-ssh-key apriljwarren@proton.me
+Export Public String: gpg --export-ssh-key <gpg public key>

 Test Connection: ssh -T git@github.com (Touch the gold contact when the Yubikey flashes).

 2. GPG Verified Commits
 This environment is pre-configured to support cryptographic signing.
 To enable the "Verified" badge for your Git commits:

   git config --global user.signingkey <YOUR_KEY_ID>
   git config --global commit.gpgsign true

 ⚠️ Troubleshooting
 "Card not available": If GPG cannot see the key, restart the hardware daemon: